Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Background on couplings for estimation and BGSs

 We now provide some background material on UMCMC and BGSs.
-Specifically, Section \ref{ssec:coup_est} provides a concise recap of how to exploit couplings for unbiased MCMC estimation, as presented in \cite{jacob2019unbiased}, while Sections \ref{ssec:2step} and \ref{ssec:bgs_notation} introduce, respectively, two-step coupling algorithms and BGS kernels.
+Specifically, Section \ref{ssec:coup_est} provides a concise recap of how to exploit couplings for unbiased MCMC estimation, as presented in \cite{jacob2019unbiased}, while Sections \ref{ssec:bgs_notation} and \ref{ssec:2step} introduce, respectively, BGS kernels and two-step coupling algorithms.